What is haploid cell and diploid cells?

 Haploid describes a cell that contains a single set of chromosomes.
 The term haploid can also refer to the number of chromosomes in egg or sperm cells, which are also called gametes. … The number of chromosomes in a single set is represented as n, which is also called the haploid number.
 In humans, n = 23.

-What defines a diploid cell?
+What is meant by diploid cell?

 What is diploid cell in meiosis?